mhatzl/logtraid/README.md

 The sample `structured.rs` uses the `sval` crate to log a custom struct with `log`.
 It also shows the current workaround for `tracing`.

+## Custom Logger

+The `own_logger.rs` file shows how to implement a custom logger for the `log` crate.

+Implementing a custom logger for `tracing` (called `Subscriber`) is much harder, because one has to manage the creation of spans.
+Therefore, no sample is provided for it.

+`logid` does not allow to implement a custom logger.

+## Tracing alternative

+The `minitrace` crate may be used as an alternative to get tracing information via spans.
+According to benchmarks made by the `minitrace` team, it is ~10x faster than tracing.
+However, it suffers the same problem with handling spans in asynchronous context.